thojo0/steam-multiuser-compatdata-fix/README.md

 # Steam Dynamic Compatdata Bind Mount using pam_namespace

-This project provides configuration and a script (`steamlibrary.init`) for `pam_namespace.so` to automatically manage Steam's `compatdata` directories, addressing critical issues on **multi-user Linux systems utilizing shared Steam library folders**.
+This project provides configuration and a script (`steamlibrary.init`) for `pam_namespace.so` to automatically manage Steam's `compatdata` directories, addressing issues on **multi-user Linux systems utilizing shared Steam library folders**.

 *(Tested on Debian 13 (Trixie/Testing).
 May require adjustments for other distributions.)*